 - Get witness contact information – Witness statements can really help to strengthen your case, which is why it is a good idea to get the contact details of anyone that saw the accident.

-- Keep proof of expenses – If you have suffered an injury at airport, it is likely you will have encountered a number of costs as a result, from hospital parking tickets to loss of income and childcare expenses.
-You will be able to claim for all of these so long as you have proof.
+- Keep proof of expenses – If you have suffered an injury at the airport, it is likely you will have encountered a number of costs as a result, from hospital parking tickets to loss of income and childcare expenses.
+You’ll likely be able to claim for all of these so long as you have proof.

 All employers have a duty to provide a safe and healthy working environment.
 Airports can be dangerous to work at, which is why there are stringent health and safety requirements in place.
-If your employer has failed to adhere to the regulations they are expected to, you will be able to make a claim.
+If your employer has failed to adhere to the regulations they are expected to, you’ll likely be able to make an airport accident claim.
 There are many ways your employer could be at fault.
-Examples include: failing to provide adequate training on safe lifting and manual handling practices, not allowing breaks throughout the day, and allowing you to use equipment when they knew it was defected.
-Call us today to make a claim.
+Examples include: failing to provide adequate training on safe lifting and manual handling practices, not allowing breaks throughout the day, and allowing you to use equipment when they knew it was defective.
+Call us today to make airport accident claims.

 If you want to launch a compensation case for an airport injury, you can claim for the following:

 - General damages – This compensation is to cover the pain and suffering you have experienced.

 - Loss of earnings – You can also claim for loss of future earnings too if you are expected to be off work.

 - Care claim – If you have needed help around the house while you recover, the person who cared for you can file a care claim.